 Among the fifteen days on which it is celebrated, the most important days are the first, seventh, eighth, ninth and the tenth.
 Dashain is celebrated by the whole country for the goddess Durga’s victory over the demon Mahishasura.
 In addition to worship the Goddess Durga, Nepalis will hold celebrations for the fertility of the land and a year of good harvest.
 Meanwhile, Dashain has also emphasized the importance of family reunion, which is helpful to ease social contradictions.
 All the government agencies, educational institutions and other public sectors will be closed down during this festival period.

-Dashain is the longest and the most auspicious festival in the Nepalese annual calendar, celebrated by Nepalese of all caste and creed throughout the country.
+Dashain is the longest and the most auspicious festival in the Nepal.
+Where celebrated by Nepalese of all caste and creed throughout the country.
 Dashain is celebrated with great rejoice, and goddess Durga is worshiped throughout the kingdom as the divine mother goddess.

 Some of the activities throughout Dashain are having fiesta-style parties, enjoying home-cooked meals and flying kites, to represent freedom.
-The festival usually ties in with the end of the Monsoon season, and some natives believe flying kites will communicate to God to end the rainfall season!
+The festival usually ties in with the end of the Monsoon season, and some natives believe flying kites will communicate to God to end the rainfall season!.
 People sacrifice a lot of animals in this festival, most of which are the goats, sheep, chicken or buffaloes.
-The trend of sacrificing animals however, is changing towards fruits and vegetables, as the animals slaughter is nowhere mentioned in the Hindu scriptures and the animal right activists strongly condemn it.
-Some of they key days during Dashain are:
+The trend of sacrificing animals however, is changing towards fruits and vegetables as the animals slaughter is nowhere mentioned in the Hindu scriptures and the animal right activists strongly condemn it.
+Here are some of they key days during Dashain are: